 Sustainability has become more important than ever and ecotourism has been at the forefront of Overland Ireland’s ethos from the beginning.
-Now you can enjoy the stunning unspoiled Irish scenery in an electric vehicle.
+Now you can enjoy the stunning unspoiled Irish scenery in an electric vehicle on this 8-day Ireland driving tour!
 Not even the sound of a running engine will disturb your enjoyment of the enchanting Emerald Isle.

 Team Overland have always been extremely conscious of the environmental impact of travelling and we are always looking to take our green goals one step further.
 Travelling is great for the soul and now, your travels can be greener than ever with a fleet of Tesla Electric Vehicles at your disposal.
 Take the Model 3 or the Model S – whichever is your preference.

-We have carefully chosen your accommodation with our “Green” hats on.
-Castles, guesthouses and hotels alike have come on leaps and bounds over the past couple of years and are very conscious of environmental sustainability.
+When crafting this self-drive tour of Ireland, we carefully selected your accommodation with our “Green” hats on.
+Castles, guesthouses, and hotels alike have come on leaps and bounds over the past couple of years and are very conscious of environmental sustainability.
 We are confident that our friends will look after you with an Irish “Céad Míle Fáilte” (a hundred thousand welcomes) while doing their bit for the “Green Movement”.

 Ireland has embraced the electric revolution with charge points available from bustling Dublin to the remote Ring of Kerry and we have them all mapped out as part of your trip.
 This is responsible travel without the hassle – we have expertly designed your itinerary, calculated ample mileage and mapped out your charge points.
 What’s more?
 Well unlike a petrol/diesel car, all your fuel is covered.
 We commend your choice of responsible travel and each vehicle is loaded with a charge card so you won’t have to put your hand in your pocket to refuel.
 So all you need to do once you collect your vehicle is hit the open road and drive!